 How to Create a Webinar: The Complete Guide

 In today’s digitally connected world, there’s no shortage of ways to share your knowledge with your audience - even from within your home.
-Whether you create a website, host a podcast, or write a blog about your industry, you have several pathways to choose from.
+Whether you create a website, host a podcast or write a blog about your industry, you have several platforms to choose from.

 One such option is creating a webinar.
 Though easily overlooked, webinars are powerful tools that help participants learn important new skills or gain industry insights from expert speakers.
 Not only that, but they’re also a great way to build profound connections with your audience and engage users with your brand.

 Not sure where to start?
 Don’t worry!
 We’re going to break down how to create a webinar below.